bdfoster/nomatic-logging/README.md

 });
 ```

-To listen for all logging events on a namespace:
+To listen for all entries generated on `logger`:
 ```javascript
 logger.on('entry', (entry) => {
     /* `entry` is an object with `namespace`, `message`, `level`,